ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

 The Azure Resource Provider contract and template language have special semantics around &quot;registered&quot; Azure resources – we call these **tracked resources**.

 If these objects are addressable by URIs but not "registered", we call these **proxy only** resources to differentiate them.
-Resource providers also have the important option of structuring their JSON payloads, but not giving these objects uris.
-This pattern is referred to below as JSON-only resources. ** **

 **Background REST philosophy**